AM-community/monorepo/workflows/README.md

 Come and join our effort
 # ⭐ to make AppImages even better 🚀

-### Any issues, pull requests or discussions please post in
+### To check development, fill issues, pull requests or discussions please use

 # [monorepo](https://github.com/AM-community/monorepo)
 From there is this repository automagicaly updated by bot